Young asian man massage on his hand and arm for relief pain

 The Takeaway

 While you aren't able to rid yourself of psoriatic arthritis, there are some worthy options to relieve your discomfort.
-Talk to your doctor to determine which approach is best for you in order to resume your everyday activities with minimal impact from psoriatic arthritis.
+Talk to your doctor to determine which approach is best for you to resume your everyday activities with minimal impact from psoriatic arthritis.